A statement regarding the Workplace Wellness Business Forum.

 The Engine was formed to put a platform of providers together to enable businesses to have a trusted group of professionals supporting them on their business journey.
 The Engine and their providers see every day the impact on businesses trying to maintain growth and sustainability in what can be described as challenging conditions.
 With this in mind we wanted the first of our Quarterly Forums to be about Workplace Wellness.

-In today’s non-stop work culture, with people logging longer hours at their desks and eating in front of their screens, it’s never been more important for workplaces to get serious about building a workplace that prioritizes employee well-being.
+In today’s non-stop work culture, with people logging longer hours at their desks and eating in front of their screens, it’s never been more important for workplaces to get serious about building a workplace that prioritises employee well-being.
 There is no doubt that an effective workplace wellness strategy can lead to higher productivity, greater talent retention and overall company success.

 Tony Alexander, Economist